PoisotLab/ms_svd_imputation/manuscript.md

 surveys allowed to identify that the interaction between *Pipistrellus* abramus}
 and lyssaviruses has already been noted by @Hu2018LysJap; @Shipley2019BatVir reported lyssavirus prevalence in the genus *Pipstrellus*, *Myotis*, and *Rhinolophus*.
-Other confirmed hosts of lyssaviruses are *Sus scrofa* (Satou *et al.*, 2004), and *Rattus norvegicus* (*e.g.* Wang *et al.*, 2014).
+Other confirmed hosts of lyssaviruses are *Sus scrofa* [@Sato2004GenPhy], and *Rattus norvegicus* [@Wang2014RabRab].
 Surveillance for novel lyssaviruses infections is of great public health interest, since the rabies virus is fatal in all cases, once the onset of clinical symptoms has started [@Banyard2017ImpNov].
 Although it is recognized that bats are identified as reservoir hosts for lyssaviruses, the mechanism allowing the maintenance of the virus in those populations is still poorly understood [@Banyard2017ImpNov], and these predictions of interactions might serve as guidance in the monitoring of new infections.

-The two non-lyssaviruses associations have been previously reported in the literature (*Sus scrofa* and orbivirus by @Belaganahalli2015GenCha; *Capra hircus* and the equine encephalomyelitis caused by an alphavirus as early as Purcell *et al.*, 1976).
+The two non-lyssaviruses associations have been previously reported in the literature (*Sus scrofa* and orbivirus by @Belaganahalli2015GenCha; *Capra hircus* and the equine encephalomyelitis caused by an alphavirus as early as
+@Pursell1972NatOcc).
 This suggests that Singular Value Decomposition of available data on host-virus associations can uncover results that have been reported in the primary literature, but not incorporated in the main databases used in the field; based on the fact that the majority of the top 10 overall